 Please contact us for more information.

-Applicants with significant work experience or studio practice may be considered.
+- undertaken significant relevant work experience or studio practice.

 You must have successfully completed an Australian Bachelor degree (or equivalent overseas qualification) in a relevant discipline with a minimum GPA of 3.0 (out of 4.0).

 You may also be considered if you have significant relevant work experience or studio practice.

 - complete and submit the online pre-selection kit.

 - include a CV and statement that details your professional experience and/or studio practice (if applicable).